 The surgeon said afterward that he “could have done with some more dry-run training” before the surgery, which marked the first time he had used the robot.
 In fact, he hadn’t even attended the training put on by the robot’s manufacturers.

-At the Weitz Firm, we know that these errors happen and that many of them are preventable.
+At The Weitz Firm, LLC, we know that these errors happen and that many of them are preventable.
 If you need a Philadelphia surgical malpractice attorney, you can count on us to help.

 We are sure you have heard about, or at least seen, the “never events” that can occur during surgery.
 They are usually the ones that show up on TV shows: